thompsurn/fun-review-day/README.md

 ### 3 - ADVANCED -rememberMe

+_This challenge is advanced, if you've reached it, please proceed with the other sections before attempting this_

 Write a higher-order function called `rememberMe`, which takes a function as it's only argument.

 It should do the following: